how to make a calculator

 2 return None

-• I change the return statement to see the difference between the inputs and expected output
+• I change the return statement to see the difference between the inputs and expected output, remember the identity function?

 the name of the function is subtract and the test expects the difference between the 2 inputs